 Alpha Software Blog

-You can bank on it: Artificial intelligence (also sometimes called machine learning) is going to be the next big thing in mobile.
+You can bank on it: Artificial intelligence (and machine learning) is here.

 While attending May’s MIT CIO Symposium with Alpha Software in the Innovation Showcase, CIOs spoke with me about artificial intelligence and mobile app development.
 They wanted to know the latest trends and what our customers were doing with Artificial Intelligence.
 During the keynote, GE CIO Jim Fowler made it clear that we are moving toward “a world where machines are going to tell people what to do,” instead of vice versa.